1npo/nwsc/docs/system_design.md

 ## Data Retrieval
 1. Any data that doesn't come directly from the user (eg location data and configuration settings) is retrieved from an API endpoint
-2. All API responses are cached by `request-cache` unless caching is disabled by the user
+2. Whenever the user initiates an API request, cached responses are always used until they expire
-3.
+3. The user can choose to retrieve data from a repository instead of from the API

 ## Data Model
 The NWS API exposes different kinds of weather-related information.
 This app uses dataclasses to model and describe that information.